wyzjack/wyzjack.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi, I am a graduate student in Computer Engineering at [Northeastern Unversity](https://www.northeastern.edu/) (NEU).
+I am a graduate student in Computer Engineering at [Northeastern Unversity](https://www.northeastern.edu/) (NEU).
 I am advised by Prof. [Yun Raymond Fu](http://www1.ece.neu.edu/~yunfu/) and I am a member of [SmileLab](https://web.northeastern.edu/smilelab/).
 My research focuses on trustworthy machine learning and its applications in computer vision.

 Education
 ======